-As of March 31, 2024, cash and cash equivalents (hereinafter referred to as "net cash") stood at $\pm$ 16,672 million, an increase of $\pm$ 1,721 million from the end of the previous fiscal year.
-This was due to an increase in net cash resulting primarily from the recording of profit before income taxes, a decrease in trade receivables and the issuance of bonds, despite a decrease in net cash resulting primarily from purchases of shares of subsidiaries and fixed assets.
+As of March 31, 2025, cash and cash equivalents (hereinafter referred to as "net cash") stood at ¥18,420 million, an increase of ¥1,748 million from the end of the previous fiscal year.
+This was due to an increase in net cash resulting primarily from the recording of profit before income taxes, a decrease in inventories, and an increase in short-term borrowings, despite a decrease in net cash resulting primarily from purchase of non-current assets.